Coriole Vineyards

 Coriole Vineyards is a winery located in the McLaren Vale wine region of South Australia.

-Coriole was established by the Lloyd family in 1968, and now exports wine to the US, Canada and various countries in Europe and Asia.
-They produce red wines from grape varieties such as Cabernet Sauvignon, Shiraz, Sangiovese, Nebbiolo and Barbera.
-Their range of whites is made from grapes such as Chenin blanc, Fiano and Semillon.
-The business also sells olive oil, balsamic vinegar, and local cheeses.

 History

-The original house and barn were built around 1860, while the Shiraz vineyard was planted in 1919.
+The original house and barn were built around 1860.
+The property was known as Clark Hill and owned by Robert Balderston, who may have planted the first Shiraz vineyard in the late 1800s or early 1900s.
 In 1962, after several changes in ownership, Coriole was sold to John Snell, who established Australia's first organic winery, Chateau Bon Sante, and built a small winery, which forms the basis of the existing modern winery.

-In 1968 the property was bought by Hugh and Molly Lloyd who released the first Coriole label vintage in 1970, with the help of winemaker Graeme Stevens.
+In 1968 the property was bought by Hugh and Molly Lloyd, who released the first Coriole label vintage in 1969. with the help of winemaker Graeme Stevens.

 In 1985 Coriole pioneered the introduction of the Italian Sangiovese grape variety into Australia.

+Coriole was the first winery in Australia to produce Fiano, with a vineyard planted in 2001 and the first commercial release in 2005, and Piquepoul, with a vineyard planted in 2009 and the first commercial release in 2015.

+Description

+The winery is located in the McLaren Vale wine region in the state of South Australia.

+As of 1998 it was exporting wine to the U.S., Canada and various countries in Europe and Asia.
+They produce red wines from grape varieties such as Cabernet Sauvignon, Shiraz, Sangiovese, Nero d'Avola, and Negroamaro.
+Their range of whites is made from grapes such as Chenin blanc, Fiano, and Piquepoul.

+The business also sells olive oil, balsamic vinegar, and local cheeses.